-The architecture of MPLS-TP forwarding, OAM and network survivability is modelled from a network-level viewpoint.
-The description of the control plane and management plane aspects of MPLS-TP is outside the scope of this Recommendation.
+The architecture of the MPLS-TP forwarding, operation, administration and maintenance (OAM), and network survivability, is modelled from a network-level viewpoint.
+The description of the control plane and management plane aspects of the MPLS-TP is outside the scope of this Recommendation.

-The functional components described in this Recommendation also support the architecture for p2mp MPLS-TP LSPs in compliance with [IETF RFC 5331] and [IETF RFC 5332].
+The functional components described in this Recommendation also support the architecture for point-to-multipoint (p2mp) MPLS-TP LSPs in compliance with [IETF RFC 5331] and [IETF RFC 5332].